-The Miami-Dade County Public School Student Case Management System Referral Report for Rainbow Park Elementary indicated that during the 2004-2005 school year three hundred sixty four (364) incidents were reported.
-An analysis of this report revealed that approximately fourteen (14) percent of these incidents were for fighting and twenty-eight (28) percent were general disruptive conduct.
+The Miami-Dade County Public School Student Case Management System Referral Report for Rainbow Park Elementary indicated that during the 2005-2006 school year three hundred thirty (330) incidents were reported.
+An analysis of this report revealed that approximately forty-one (41) of these incidents were for fighting and sixty-two (62) were for general disruptive conduct.
 Based on this data, the need to decrease the number of referrals for fighting and general disruptive conduct is a priority.

-Given the importance of providing a safe learning environment, student behavior will improve as evidenced by a ten (10) percent decrease in the number of Student Case Management Referrals reported on the Miami Dade County Public Schools Student Case Management Referral Report during the 2005-2006 school year, as compared to the 2004-2005 school year.
+Given the Code of Student Conduct and the importance of providing a safe learning environment, student behavior will improve as evidenced by a ten (10) percent decrease in the number of Student Case Management Referrals reported on the Miami Dade County Public Schools Student Case Management Referral Report during the 2006-2007 school year, as compared to the 2005-2006 school year.

-PERSONS RESPONSIBLE TIME CLINE STRATEGIES (Identify by titles) START END 1.
-Provide counseling services for identified students in need of assistance.
-Principal, Assistant Principal, Counselor 08/08/2005 05/24/2006 2.
-Provide ongoing mentor services to identified students in need of assistance.
-Principal, Assistant Principal, Counselor 08/08/2005 05/24/2006 3.
-Conduct grade level orientation sessions to familiarize students with the Code of Student Conduct.
-Principal, Assistant Principal, Classroom Teachers 08/08/2005 05/24/2006 4.
-Create a discipline plan by grade level, designed to meet the developmental needs of each student which includes a parent/student contract that governs acceptable student behavior.
-Assistant Principal, Counselor, Grade Level Chairpersons, Classroom Teachers 10/01/2005 05/24/2006 5.Provide the "It Did Not Have To Happen" training for all staff members.
-Principal, Assistant Principal 11/01/2005 05/24/2006 6.
-Train students to serve as peer mediators to help resolve conflicts amongst students.
-Principal, Assistant Principal, Counselor 08/08/2005 05/24/2006 7.
-Promote the Character Education Program, to encourage good behavior throughout the school.
-Principal, Assistant Principal, Counselor 10/01/2005 05/24/2006 8.
-Provide parent trainings for behavioral modification.
-Principal, Assistant Principal, Counselor, PTA 11/01/2005 05/24/2006
+PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Provide counseling services for identified students in need of assistance.
+Principal, Assistant Principal, Counselor 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Provide ongoing mentor services to identified students in need of assistance.
+Principal, Assistant Principal, Counselor 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Conduct grade level orientation sessions to familiarize students with the Code of Student Conduct.
+Principal, Assistant Principal, Classroom Teachers 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Create a discipline plan by grade level, designed to meet the developmental needs of each student which includes a parent/student contract that governs acceptable student behavior.
+Assistant Principal, Counselor, Grade Level Chairpersons, Classroom Teachers 10/3/2006 5/30/2007 District Strategic Plan \$0.00 Provide the "It Did Not Have To Happen" training for all staff members.
+Principal, Assistant Principal 11/3/2006 5/30/2007 District Strategic Plan \$0.00 Train students to serve as peer mediators to help resolve conflicts amongst students.
+Principal, Assistant Principal, Counselor 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Promote the Character Education Program, to encourage good behavior throughout the school.
+Principal, Assistant Principal, Counselor 10/3/2006 5/30/2007 District Strategic Plan \$0.00